samuelpswang/green-software-is-cool/README.md

   * Increase utilization of the device.
   * I.e. Better to use one server at 100% utilization than 5 servers at 20% utilization because of the cost of embodied carbon.

-> Note that:
->
-> * Hardware will always break down eventually, but supporting older hardware can extend their lifespan.
+Hardware will always break down eventually, but supporting older hardware can extend their lifespan.

 > * Moving operations to the cloud will not reduce your emissions, it simply provides the opportunity to do so.

-## Measurement
+## 6. Measurement

 The Greenhouse Gas Protocol (GHG Protocol) is the current standard for calculating the carbon released by any organization or individual.
 The Software Carbon Intensity Specification (SCI Specification) is used to measure rate of software emissions and designed to incentivize the elimination of emissions.